Updated on January 27, 2016

 I spend most of my waking hours working on my computer.
-I do a lot of reading, research, writing, editing, and emailing.
+I do a lot of reading, research, writing, editing, emailing, and planning.
 And I do most of that at a desk.

 I’ve customized my desk setup for what I do.
 Of course, this isn’t how everyone else should set up their desks, but my setup may give you some ideas for how to customize your desk for what you do.

 Here’s my desk setup:

 I had not given much thought to organizing my desk until Matt Perman published a series of blog posts on it in 2009.
 Matt recently revised and expanded his series into a handy little book: How to Set Up Your Desk: A Guide to Fixing a (Surprisingly) Overlooked Productivity Problem.
 Here’s my endorsement: